-The following eleven housing variables and nine person variables are top-coded in the 2002 American Community Survey Public Use Microdata Sample:
+The following eleven housing variables and seven person variables are top-coded in the 2003 American Community Survey Public Use Microdata Sample files:

 |Housing Variables||IPUMS Variables||Person Variables||IPUMS Variables|

 |Electricity (monthly cost) - ELEP||COSTELEC||Wages or salary income last year - WAGP||INCWAGE|

 |Gas (monthly cost) - GASP||COSTGAS||Self-employment income last year (signed) - SEMP||INCBUS00|

 |Water (yearly cost) - WATP||COSTWATR||Interest, dividends, and net rental income last year (signed) - INTP||INCINVST|